AtlasGao/GWAS_DTL/README.md

 ## Hardware requirements

-We recommend use a GPU (V100) to speed up the running process of our software.
+We recommend using a GPU (V100) to speed up the running process of our software.

 # Installation Guide

-Our software package can be downloaded from the following github page: [https://github.com/AtlasGao/ROI](https://github.com/AtlasGao/ROI).
-This package contains the source code and demo datasets to reproduce the results represented in our paper.
-Our software can run on Windows and Ubuntu, but we suggest using Linux system which is easier for environment configuration.
+Our software package can be downloaded from the following Github homepage: https://github.com/AtlasGao/GWAS\_DTL.
+This package contains the source code and instructions to reproduce the results represented in our paper.
+Our software would run on Windows and Ubuntu, but we suggest using Linux system which is easier for environment configuration.

 Conda –install requirements.txt